Major League Pickleball

 If there is a time and place for a player like Koller's skillset, it's a one-time double elimination team tournament.
 I think either Patrick Kawka or Michael Loyd made more sense here with their ties to Arizona.
 However, if one or more of the players on the team wanted Koller, then it's a no brainer.

-LA Mad Drops – Emily Cederquist is substituting for Catherine Parenteau; Blaine Hovenier is substituting for Thomas Wilson
+LA Mad Drops make two changes heading into Grand Rapids.
+Emily Cederquist is substituting for Catherine Parenteau.
+Blaine Hovenier is substituting for Thomas Wilson.

-As for Wilson, I believe this is another scheduling conflict, but that's speculation.
+As for Wilson, this is another scheduling conflict, but that's speculation.
 This will be a big test for Hovenier, who is playing MLP for the first time and at the Premier Level.
-I expect him to see a lot of the action as the first few teams are going to target him to see if he up to the level.
+I expect him to see a lot of the action as the first few teams are going to target him to see if he's up to the level.

-I believe this is a scheduling conflict for Barr, although she just made herself available during the first waiver wire period.
+California Black Bears bring in Michelle Esquivel as a substitute for Susannah Barr.
+This is believed to be a scheduling conflict for Barr, although she just made herself available during the first waiver wire period.

 Esquivel is a veteran of the game and is extremely knowledgeable.
 She will play a steady right side with Brandon French and a solid left side with Amanda Hendry.
 She doesn't have a ton of power, but that's not really needed in this one-time substitution, because Hendry and French bring plenty of power.